green-code-initiative/ecoCode/sonarqube-plugin-greenit/INSTALL.md

 #### Native analyzer

-They will be direcly imported if you did [installation](native-analyzer/INSTALL.md) for each
+They will be direcly imported if you did the [installation](native-analyzer/INSTALL.md) for each